jamezmca/learn-to-code/course notes/html_css.md

 This code will select every single h1 tag in our entire document, and cascade the color and font-size styles across the lot of them.

--- *Note the semicolon at the end of every individual style*
+-- *Note the semicolon at the end of every individual style.*

 Sometimes, we need to be slightly more specific with our styles, and so we instead select by class.
 Styles via class selection always take precedence over styles by tag selection.
 The class must first be assigned to an HTML tag, afterwhich, we can select is as follows: